acul009/svalin/readme.md

 The client does not yet have an official installation method.

-When starting the client without any existing profiles, you will be asked to create one. enter the server address with port (e.g. `svalin.example.com:1234`) and follow the stept to create your root user.
+When starting the client without any existing profiles, you will be asked to create one. enter the server address with port (e.g. `svalin.example.com:1234`) and follow the steps to create your root user.

 > [!CAUTION]
 > **MAKE SURE YOU WRITE DOWN YOUR ROOT PASSWORD - YOU CANNOT RECOVER IT**